 In the forelimbs, a lower limb flexion test (fetlock flexion) will usually be used first.
 If the lameness involves a hind limb, then a hind limb flexion test (hock flexion, spavin test) will usually be used first.
 These tests suggest the location of the lameness, but are far from specific.
 Therefore, after this examination is performed, and in accordance with our findings, we try to isolate the source of the lameness using local anesthesia to mask the pain, starting low on the horse's leg and working upward until the lameness has been eliminated or alleviated.

-Masking the pain pinpoints the source from where the pain is emanating that is causing the lameness.
-After this work- up, that could take several hours or even days, we can usually specify, with a high degree of confidence, on what part of the horse’s body to radiograph, ultrasound, or perform MRI.
+Masking the pain pinpoints the source from where the pain is emanating which is causing the lameness.
+After this work-up, which could take several hours or even days, we can usually specify with a high degree of confidence which part of the horse’s body to radiograph, ultrasound, or perform an MRI.
 When it is not possible to isolate the lameness by the procedures described above, examination by nuclear scintigraphy (bone scan) can be very helpful.

 Typically, the area is imaged by taking a set of pictures (radiographs) which involve between four to five views of the joint or bone.
 This is done because radiographs are two-dimensional images of three-dimensional objects.
 A correct and complete examination is done by taking views at various angles.